 Volunteers for Youth Justice is a community of caring for children in crisis.
 Specially trained volunteers are assigned by judges to speak on behalf of children who have been placed in foster care due to abuse or neglect.

-Contact any of the above listed agencies directly for additional information on volunteer opportunities or check the brochure rack in the Narthex.
+Contact any of the above listed agencies directly for additional information on volunteer opportunities or check the brochure rack in the entryway to the church.

 The Daughters of the King is an Order for Women

 who are communicants of the Episcopal Church, churches in communion with it, or churches who are in the Historic Episcopate.
 Members undertake a Rule of Life, incorporating the Rule of Prayer and the Rule of Service.
 By reaffirmation of the promises made at her Confirmation, a Daughter pledges herself to a lifelong program of prayer, service and evangelism, dedicated to the spread of Christ’s Kingdom and the strengthening of the spiritual life of her parish.

 The Order was founded on Easter Even, 14 April 1885, in Holy Sepulcher Church (now Church of the Resurrection), New York City.